modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

   Real x(final start = 1.0);
 ```

-In Flat Modelica, the fact that the modification of `start` is final means that the guess value parameter shall be determined by an initial equation rather than a parameter equation:
+In Base Modelica, the fact that the modification of `start` is final means that the guess value parameter shall be determined by an initial equation rather than a parameter equation:
 ```
   Real 'x';
 initial equation